Bharathkumar-Tamilarasu/Pizza-Analytics-Showcase/Query Execution Log.md

 ### C.	Weekly Trend for Total Orders

-This query will allow us to identify peak weeks or periods of high order activity.
+This query will help us identify peak weeks or periods of high order activity.

 ````sql
 SELECT EXTRACT(WEEK FROM ORDER_DATE) AS WEEK_NUMBER,